springernature/ux-elements-docs/nature/content/inclusive-language.md

 # Inclusive language

-## Write with respect towards individuals and groups, avoiding terms or assumptions that hurt and exclude people.
+## Write with respect towards individuals and groups by avoiding terms or assumptions that hurt and exclude people.

 For more information on inclusive language, please see: https://hive.springernature.com/docs/DOC-207041